berkeleynerd/project-eboron/README.md

 ...where `src/Oberon` is replaced with the directory containing the Project Oberon sources you wish to compile.
 By default, these sources are located in `src/Oberon` per the example given above.

-The first script compiles the `norebo` binary which the second script uses to produce a runnable Oberon system disk image.
-This latter artifact can be found at `build/Oberon.dsk`.

-The resulting disk image can be run using the [Project Oberon RISC emulator].
+The first script compiles the `norebo` binary which the second script uses to produce a runnable Oberon disk image.
+This resulting disk image is located at `build/Oberon.dsk` and can be run using using the [Project Oberon RISC emulator](https://github.com/pdewacht/oberon-risc-emu).

 ## Porject Norebo file handling and other notes